LeeTeng2001/go-nes-emulator/README.md

 # My notes
 - ensure cpu is working independently, use nestest to test, the old one contains some bug remember to find the updated file!!
 Stop till unofficial opcode
 - components, implement ppu operation
 - PPU is complex, do bit by bit.
 First make sure pattern table can be loaded and display correctly.
+Only need some bits in status register and control register in order to get it working

 # Resources
 - [javidx9](https://www.youtube.com/watch?v=8XmxKPJDGU0&list=PLrOv9FMX8xJHqMvSGB_9G9nZZ_4IgteYf&index=3) series of NES emulator